Teletransportation paradox

-The teletransportation paradox or teletransport paradox (also known in alternative forms as the duplicates paradox) is a thought experiment on the philosophy of identity that challenges common intuitions on the nature of self and consciousness, formulated by Derek Parfit in his 1984 book Reasons and Persons.
-If a person is somehow re-created, say by teletransportation, is the re-creation the same person?
+The teletransportation paradox or teletransport paradox (also known in alternative forms as the duplicates paradox) is a thought experiment on philosophy of identity that challenges common intuitions on the nature of self and consciousness.
+It was formulated by Derek Parfit in his 1984 book Reasons and Persons.
+It prompts the question: If a person is somehow re-created, say by teletransportation, is the re-creation the same person?